 - Sonography — Sound waves can help determine if the jaw is misaligned.
 We also listen for abnormal sounds when the jaw is used.

 - Computerized imaging of the jaw — The resting position of the jaw is measured to identify misalignment.

 Dr. Sullivan employs a variety of treatments, from lifestyle changes to cosmetic dentistry options such as dental implants.
 Here’s a partial list of his TMJ treatments:

-- Fixed Orthotic– Almost invisible material that is worn in the mouth 24 hours a day.
+A fixed orthotic is an almost invisible material that is worn in the mouth 24 hours a day.
 The patient eats and sleeps with this orthotic and it does not come out.
 This orthotic allows the muscles of the jaw to acclimate to the new bite position.
 During this treatment, most of the TMJ symptoms will be eliminated.
 We also offer this treatment as a removable option.

-- Lifestyle changes — Temporomandibular joint syndrome is often a result of stress and anxiety, so we use stress reduction techniques to alleviate some of this.
+Temporomandibular joint syndrome is often a result of stress and anxiety, so we use stress reduction techniques to alleviate some of this.

-- Exercises — Tightening the jaw muscles and clenching the teeth is a common cause of TMJ problems.
+Tightening the jaw muscles and clenching the teeth is a common cause of TMJ problems.
 We have various jaw exercises that stimulate and relax the jaw muscles.

-- Transcutaneous electrical nerve stimulation — Small electrical pulses are delivered to the jaw muscles through a small wand.
+Small electrical pulses are delivered to the jaw muscles through a small wand.
 These pulses stimulate the nerves, encouraging the muscles to relax and the jaw to fall into alignment.

 Schedule a consultation